 The amount of new business technology available on the market is overwhelming, no matter what industry you’re in.
 For nonprofits and government contractors in particular, managing the technology required to run your organization can seem nearly impossible.
 For most nonprofits, IT is the last concern because finances and budgeting come first.
 For government contractors, security and keeping up with compliance regulations often takes a leading role in the day-to-day, leaving IT on the backburner.
 But neither of these industries can afford to let IT fall to the wayside, especially as both markets are considered prime targets for hackers.
-That’s where outsourced IT services come in.
+That’s where managed IT services come in.

 For any organization, outsourcing IT to a managed services provider takes the stress of everyday IT tasks off of your plate.
 In some cases, outsourcing is also a necessary supplement to an internal IT staff that potentially lacks the expertise to keep systems up and running.
 For nonprofits and government contractors specifically, there are four advantages to outsourcing IT that hit them where they need the help.

 Technology is crucial to running an efficient organization, and every nonprofit and government contractor has unique IT needs.
 Because these types of organizations tend to operate with limited resources, the stakes of downtime or other technology failures are much higher than they are with your typical private business.
-Outsourced IT services will help keep your systems running.
+Managed IT services will help keep your systems running.
 A good managed service provider will also:

 - Improve IT Security.
 Nonprofits and government contractors are often targeted by hackers who know that these organizations can’t always prioritize security.
 Not only do nonprofits and government contractors tend to not have the deep pockets that private businesses do to shore up security measures, they experience more dramatic losses when their security is compromised.
 For hackers, that means a solid success rate of getting these organizations to fork over ransomware payouts.
-An outsourced IT provider can handle all aspects of your IT security, keeping you protected from cyber attacks so you can focus on your mission.
+A managed IT provider can handle all aspects of your IT security, keeping you protected from cyber attacks so you can focus on your mission.

 - Provide Disaster Recovery.
 Organizations with limited IT resources don’t always have a strong disaster recovery strategy – if they have one at all.
 A managed service provider will manage, monitor, and maintain your data backups, keeping you protected in the event of a disaster.